 The magnetic field generated by these magnets was measured using a 3-axis Hall probe (MV2 from Metrolab, Plan-les-Ouates, Switzerland), which is positioned in the $x$, $y$, and $z$ directions by three stepper motors using a custom-made positioning stage and software.

 In the following, these field measurements for the four different configurations are presented.

-The first configuration is the small icosahedron constructed from 12 cuboids with a side length of $D_\mathrm{c}=20~\mathrm{mm}$ and arranged as shown in Fig.~\ref{fig:Icosahedron} on a radius $R=41.85~\mathrm{mm}$, which corresponds to the value used to program the 3D printer.
+The first configuration is the small icosahedron constructed from 12 cuboids with a side length of $D_\mathrm{c}=20~\mathrm{mm}$ and arranged as shown in Fig.~\ref{fig:Icosahedron} on a radius $R=41.85~\mathrm{mm}$, which corresponds to the value used to program the 3D-printer.

 The results of a three dimensional field measurement within a volume of $10~\mathrm{mm} \times 10~\mathrm{mm} \times 10~\mathrm{mm}$ are shown in Fig.~\ref{fig:exp2}.
-A total of 21 lines were measured along each of the three axes, resulting in 9261 measurement points for the three field components.
+A total of 21 lines were measured along each of the three axes, resulting in $21\times21\times 21=9261$ measurement points for the three field components.
 In panel (a), five lines of the $B_x$ component measured along the $x$-axis, corresponding to the direction of the main magnetic field, are shown.

 In addition to the central line, two lines above and below, as well as two lines to the left and right, are displayed.
 This plot is used to define the $x$ coordinate of the center of the configuration.
 Panels (b) and (c) show analogous profiles measured along the $y$ and $z$ axes, respectively.
 All lines are fitted with a Taylor-series ansatz that includes second- and fourth-order terms in the three coordinates.
 The fit provides a precise determination of the center position and the field curvatures along the three directions.
 The numerical values of the curvatures are given in the insets.
 They are defined by